Hill hits game-winning double in 11th, Tigers beat Brewers

 TRAINER’S ROOM

 Brewers: RF Avisail Garcia left the game after the top of the sixth inning with lower back spasms.
+Counsell said he won’t start on Wednesday, but the injury isn’t serious.

 FIRST MEETING